THIRD ANNUAL SUMMER VACATION READING RECOMMENDATIONS!

 If you’ve been following my blog, then you know that I figured this would be a great place to list all of the books that I read from 2013 to the present, I have broken these into multiple posts six months apart, and I’ve discovered that I read an average of 35 books a year.
-About 3 per week followed with a week off without any reading, digestion, and reflection period, if you will.
+About 3 per week, followed by a week off without reading, digestion, and reflection.

 Here are the third annual summer vacation reading recommendations.
-Lately, I’ve been reading a lot of fiction with a splash of memoir and poetry and a little about the history of Portsmouth, NH.
+Lately, I’ve been reading a lot of fiction with a splash of memoirs and poetry and a little about the history of Portsmouth, NH.

-It’s always a little more fun to read something when you’ve met the author or have some familiarity with them.
-I’ve been a long time fan of Charles McMahon via his Twitter feed and reporting for our local newspapers, so when history is not normally my favorite subject, I knew anything chuck wrote would be far from dull, and I was right.
-Please pick up a copy now, before they all sell out of Legendary Locals, you won’t be sorry!
+It’s always a little more fun to read something when you’ve met the author or are familiar with it.
+I’ve been a long-time fan of Charles McMahon via his Twitter feed and reporting for our local newspapers, so when history is not usually my favorite subject, I knew anything Chuck wrote would be far from dull, and I was right.
+Please pick up a copy before they all sell out of Legendary Locals.
+You won’t be sorry!

 Without further ado, in order of oldest to most recently read: